OfirArviv/ud-based-word-reordering/README.md

 # Define the input language.
 If you are relying on Trankit to parse the source sentence, the source language need to be supported by it.
 input_language: str = "english"

 # Define the reorder algorithm variant.
-Currently the following algorithm are supported: UdReorderingAlgo.ReorderAlgo.HUJI and ,UdReorderingAlgo.ReorderAlgo.RASOOLINI.
+Currently the following algorithms are supported: UdReorderingAlgo.ReorderAlgo.HUJI and UdReorderingAlgo.ReorderAlgo.RASOOLINI.
 algorithm_type = UdReorderingAlgo.ReorderAlgo.HUJI

-# Get the reorder algorithm main class
+# Get the reorder algorithm main clas.
 reorder_algorithm = UdReorderingAlgo(algorithm_type, input_language)
 ````